Alan Freedman

 About Alan Freedman

-Alan Freedman, aka “The Gator”, is a veteran NYC rock musician.
+Alan Freedman, aka “The Gator”, is a veteran NYC rock guitarist.
 He hails from Hastings-on-Hudson, a stone’s throw from New York’s downtown music scene.
 His affinity for folk-rock-reggae-rhythm & blues has been consistent throughout his career.

-The 2024-25 album “Freedom Bleed” is an observation and exposé of timely, critical issues in our country.
-“Baby’s Gone Mambo” displays Alan’s songwriting versatility and love of good old rock n’ roll.
+His solo CDs of all original tunes include the 2018 “Eco-Evolution”, a message-oriented album that advocates for human rights and environmental action, and two albums in 2024: “Freedom Bleed”, an observation and exposé of timely, critical issues in our country, and “Baby’s Gone Mambo” which displays Alan’s songwriting versatility and love of good old rock n’ roll.

-Need more? (click on + symbol to reveal timeline)
+For an in-depth timeline, see—Gator’s Music Chronology (click on + symbol to reveal timeline)

 About Alan Freedman

-Alan Freedman, aka “The Gator”, is a veteran NYC rock musician.
+Alan Freedman, aka “The Gator”, is a veteran NYC rock guitarist.
 He hails from Hastings-on-Hudson, a stone’s throw from New York’s downtown music scene.
 His affinity for folk-rock-reggae-rhythm & blues has been consistent throughout his career.

-The 2024-25 album “Freedom Bleed” is an observation and exposé of timely, critical issues in our country.
-“Baby’s Gone Mambo” displays Alan’s songwriting versatility and love of good old rock n’ roll.
+His solo CDs of all original tunes include the 2018 “Eco-Evolution”, a message-oriented album that advocates for human rights and environmental action, and two albums in 2024: “Freedom Bleed”, an observation and exposé of timely, critical issues in our country, and “Baby’s Gone Mambo” which displays Alan’s songwriting versatility and love of good old rock n’ roll.

-Need more? (click on + symbol to reveal timeline)
+For an in-depth timeline, see—Gator’s Music Chronology (click on + symbol to reveal timeline)

 Album Notes